Saint Bridget of Sweden, Religious

 After a particularly powerful vision in 1346, she founded the monastery that would eventually be her burial place.
 But it wasn’t built to house an existing order.
 Responding to the words of Jesus, Bridget wanted to reform monastic life by founding a new congregation, the Order of the Most Holy Savior, or the Bridgettines.
 The Rule for the new order was revealed to her throughout numerous and detailed visions.
-It was built on the rule of Saint Benedict and was approved by the Pope only near the end of her life.
-The Bridgettine Order spread throughout Europe, and is found in numerous countries today, due largely to its founder’s incredible spiritual visions.
+The Order was based on the Rule of Saint Benedict and was approved by the Pope only near the end of Bridget’s life.
+The Bridgettine Order spread throughout Europe and is found in numerous countries today, due largely to its founder’s incredible spiritual visions.

 Saint Bridget, like Saint Catherine of Siena, labored to convince the popes to return to Rome from Avignon.
-She even invoked the Lord’s opinions about the papal exile as culled from her visions.
+She invoked the Lord’s opinions about the papal exile as He expressed them in her visions.
 One letter she wrote to the pope was so strongly worded that her envoy refused to read it when he was in the Holy Father’s presence.
-An Italian woman Bridget had become friends with during the Jubilee of 1350 donated to her a large palace in central Rome.
-Saint Bridget and her sisters established their Roman foundation there and it is where Saint Bridget died.
-A Bridgettine convent occupies the same building today, and preserves the founder’s rooms and a relic of her and her saintly daughter.
+An Italian woman Bridget had become friends with during the Jubilee of 1350 donated a large palace in central Rome to Bridget.
+Saint Bridget and her sisters established their Roman foundation in that centrally located palace and within its walls Saint Bridget died.
+A Bridgettine convent occupies the very same building today, and preserves the founder’s rooms as well as a relic of Bridget and her saintly daughter.